 To simplify a strategy to acquire new customers, we can summarize it like this:

 - Identify your target audience, build avatars and try to understand their pain points and how you are going to solve their problems

 - Understand how you can be visible at different stages of the customer journey.
-Use paid ads, search engine optimisation (SEO), social media and the many channels at your disposal as necessary
+Use paid ads, search engine optimisation (SEO), social media, and the many channels at your disposal as necessary

-- Give plenty of information for your potential new customers, from blogs, free guides and video info, to reviews and testimonials
+- Give plenty of information for your potential new customers, from blogs, free guides, and video info, to reviews and testimonials

 - Give customers a reason to choose your business instead of the competition.
 Find your USP

-- Make customers so happy with your service they will want to shout about it from the digital rooftops… or at least TrustPilot…
+- Make customers so happy with your service that they will want to shout about it from the digital rooftops… or at least TrustPilot…

 And that is our guide to customer acquisition.